defenseunicorns/uds-package-postgres-operator/README.md

 This package is designed for use as part of a [UDS Software Factory](https://github.com/defenseunicorns/uds-software-factory) bundle deployed on [UDS Core](https://github.com/defenseunicorns/uds-core).

+> The Postgres Operator is a software tool that automates the deployment and management of PostgreSQL databases on Kubernetes, simplifying the process of setting up and maintaining highly available and scalable PostgreSQL clusters.

 ## Prerequisites

 This package requires a Kubernetes Cluster providing a Storage Class that has [UDS Core](https://github.com/defenseunicorns/uds-core) installed into it.
 You can learn more about configuring this package in the [configuration documentation](./docs/configuration.md)